Understand Ankle Pain Symptom and Treatments

 Treatment

-• If lifestyle modifications and over-the-counter treatments just don't relieve pain, it might be time to look at other options.
+• If lifestyle modifications and treatments just don't relieve pain, it might be time to look at other options.

 • An orthopedic shoe insert or foot or ankle brace is a great non-surgical way to help realign your joints and keep pain and discomfort at bay.